-We've tested over 560 headphones, and below are our recommendations for the best Xbox Series X headset to buy.
-If you're looking for our picks for other consoles and PCs, take a look at our recommendations of the best gaming headsets, the best gaming headsets for Xbox One, and the best headsets for PS4.
+We've tested over 760 headphones, and below are our recommendations for the best Xbox Series X|S headsets to buy.
+If you're looking for other consoles and PCs, look at our picks for the best gaming headsets, the best gaming headsets for Xbox One, and the best wireless gaming headsets.

-Our recommendations above are what we think are currently the best Xbox Series X headsets to buy for most people in each price range.
+Our recommendations above are what we think is currently the best headsets for gaming on the Xbox Series X|S to buy for most people in each price range.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you'd like to choose for yourself, here's the list of all our reviews for headphones that are good for gaming.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.